soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 Word embeddings can either be learnt in a general-purpose fashion before-hand by reading large amounts of text (like Wikipedia), or specially learnt for a particular task (like sentiment analysis).
 We go into a little more detail on learning word embeddings in a later section.

-[Picture of word embeddings word2vec]
+[TODO: Picture of word embeddings word2vec]

 After the word embeddings are learnt, the next problem to tackle would be to string words together appropriately in small, grammatically correct sentences which make sense.
 This is called [language modeling](http://en.wikipedia.org/wiki/Language_model).
 Language modeling is one part of quantifying how well the machine understands language.
 For example, given a sentence ("I am eating pasta for lunch"), and a word ("cars"), if the machine can tell you with high confidence, whether the word is relevant to the sentence, or not ("cars" is related to this sentence with a probability 0.01 and I am pretty confident about it), then that would somewhat indicate that the machine understands words and contexts.